 Unfortunately, the dog training industry and the terms "trainer" and "behaviorist" are unregulated, so anyone can open up a business and work with dogs.
 Many trainers use quick-fix methods, such as shock collars (often called stim/remote/e-collars), prong collars, choke collars, and leash jerks to the collar that initially appear to stop the aggressive behavior, only for the dog's behavior to worsen exponentially in the long term.
 What they do not tell people is that their dog will always have to wear the shock collar (to remain under the threat of punishment) to hopefully keep the aggression suppressed.
 It is essential to address the root causes of aggression or any other unwanted behavior and to teach alternative behaviors that are more desirable that owner would rather have the dog perform in situations where aggression has previously occurred.
 These trainers, sadly, do not take into account the whole dog -- to include health, genetics, past experiences, fear, anxiety, socialization, environment, or other factors -- that may need addressed to resolve the issue in the long term.

 Eileen is a fully certified dog behavior consultant with the International Association of Animal Behavior Consultants and will assess your dog's aggression and address it through positive and humane methods.
 She is also a graduate of the Mike Shikashio Aggression in Dogs Master Course.
 Eileen uses behavior modification through positive reinforcement/reward-based training to change the undesirable behaviors that your dog exhibits.
 Reward-based methods are the exclusive methods recommended by the American Veterinary Society of Animal Behavior (AVSAB) and the American College of Veterinary Behaviorists (ACVB) for addressing behavior issues including severe aggression.
 This involves teaching your dog new, more desirable behavior patterns, creating positive emotional associations with triggers that cause fear/anxiety/stress, and ultimately teaching him to make better choices.
 She will gather information to learn why your dog is displaying aggression and will create custom solutions to address your unique situation.
-Eileen does NOT use fear, shouting, or intimidation methods in her training.
-She does NOT use painful tools such as shock collars, prong/pinch collars, choke chains, or leash/collar corrections.

 Aggressive Behavior includes but is not limited to:

-Talk about your dog's behavioral, social, medical, and training histories
+Discussion of your dog's behavioral, social, medical, and training histories

-Discuss your individual goals and concerns
+Set goals and discuss concerns

 Develop a plan for moving forward

-Begin training/behavior modification
+Begin the training/behavior modification

 Aggressive Dog, Aggression, Unprovoked Aggression, Growling, Snapping, Attack, Attacking, Puppy Training, Puppy socialization, Nipping, Biting, Chewing, Barking, Animal Behavior, Animal Behaviorist, Dog Behaviorist, Certified Trainer, Certified Dog Trainer, Certified Professional Dog Trainer, Canine Behavior Consultant, Dog Behavior Consultant, Dog Obedience, Dog Agility Classes, Agility Training, Dog Agility Training, Public Skills, Manners, Canine Good Citizen, Canine Good Citizen Evaluator, CGC Class, AKC, Agility Arena, Dog Behavior Modification, Puppy Training, Day Training, Private Training Packages, Arena Rental, Canine Aggression, Behavioral Euthanasia, euthanasia for behavior, intra-household aggression, sibling aggression, predatory behavior, predatory aggression, K9 Training, K9 Obedience, In-home Visits, Anxiety, Chewing, Destruction, Resource Guarding, Fearful Dog, Nervous Dog, Canine Enrichment, Positive Dog Training, Positive Trainer, Force Free Trainer, Fear Free Training, CCPDT, Las Vegas, Henderson, All Breed Training, Agility Instructor, Dog Sports, Off Leash Training, Professional Dog Trainer, Behavior Specialist, Private Dog Training, IAABC, Certified Dog Behavior Consultant, Dog bite, Biting, Rattlesnake Avoidance, Rattlesnake Aversion, Rattlesnake Safety, Trail Safety, Rattler, Clark County, Balanced, Reward, Rewards, Reward-based training, Positive reinforcement, Positive-reinforcement, behavioralist, clicker training email@example.com